 Transporting your turtle when it's cold outside can also cause it to get a chill and fall ill as well as shared air space with a sick turtle or tortoise.
 Your turtle may contract the same infection as the sick turtle if it is contagious so any sick turtle should always be kept in quarantine to avoid spreading germs.

-The most obvious signs of a respiratory infection in a turtle or tortoise are difficulty breathing, a decrease in energy, a lack of appetite, swimming lopsided, unable to dive, open mouth breathing, whistling while breathing, and drainage or bubbles coming from the mouth, eyes, or nostrils.
+The most obvious signs of respiratory infection in a turtle or tortoise are difficulty breathing (outstretched head and gulping air), a decrease in energy, a lack of appetite, swimming lopsided, unable to dive, open mouth breathing, whistling while breathing, and drainage or bubbles coming from the mouth, eyes, or nostrils.

-Yes!
-A cold or respiratory infection can turn into pneumonia and be life threatening to your turtle.
-If your turtle goes for more than a few days without being interested in food and and/or is showing any signs of having a cold, it should not be ignored.
+A cold or respiratory infection can turn into pneumonia and be life-threatening to your turtle.
+If your turtle goes for more than a few days (species and age-dependent) without being interested in food and/or is showing any signs of having a respiratory infection, it should not be ignored.

 First and foremost, check the temperatures in your turtle’s enclosure both during the day and at night.
 If it is a large enclosure, also be sure to check multiple areas of it for cold spots.
 More often than not, you will find that the basking area isn't warm enough for your turtle or it is getting too cold in the enclosure at night.
 Think back to any changes your turtle may have experienced and ask yourself these questions:

-- Has my turtle traveled anywhere (i.e. to the vet, new house, etc.)?
+- Has your turtle traveled anywhere (i.e. to the vet, new house, etc.)?

 - Did the outside temperature drastically change?